tomor/golang-project-structure/README.md

 # Approach
 1. Create projects categorization
-1. Collects examples directory structures
+1. Collects examples of existing directory structure from real projects
 1. Try to combine them and create so called "master" directory structure that would combine all
 1. ....
 1. Profit :)

+## TODO thoughts:
+- business applications vs tools vs things like kubernetes (what type of software is that?), https server, proxy, do you write these things the same way?

 # Categorization of projects
 ## Type of projects
 TODO refine those categories ... think about projects like smaller cli tools, or bigger like docker , ...

 - Backend service with business logic with RPC or REST HTTP API
 - API service with limited amount of business logic, more mapping and validation
 - Library providing go methods as an API